shonfeder/dune.wiki-fork/April-developer-meeting.md

 This will add a bit more code to dune, though the value seems worth it.

+Conclusion: let's ask the community what versions of OCaml they care about before doing anything.
+With a bit of luck, we don't need to care about 4.02 anymore.

 ## Cram testing

 We have a small cram testing framework in dune that is really useful